MatteusLaurent/Project-Gym-Booking-Manager/Gym Booking Manager/Documentation/Software Requirement Specification.md

 > <a id="us-3"></a>*It'd be great if I could be told in advance when a group session has been cancelled.
 Maybe you could use the phone number or e-mail you've collected at registration for something other than advertising your service to already paying customers.*

 Admin:
 > <a id="us-4"></a>*I am relieved about the prospects of reduced overhead, but also a bit worried about lacking oversight with an automated system that does not require as much micro-level meddling.
-Maybe we could log activity?*
+Maybe we could log activity?* LOGGAS BARA STAFF-AKTIVITETER, ELLER ALLT (DVS ÄVEN MEMBERS)?
 ***
 ### 3. Functional Requirements